This large, rambling country house is just an hour from Dublin, but it could be in a different world.

 A large sideboard display offers such an array of temptations that it can be hard to decide where to start - fresh juices, fruits and home-bakes, local honey and home-made jams and chutneys...
 Irish farmhouse cheeses, whole ham on the bone, salamis and smoked salmon... then there are the hot dishes, including their own free range eggs, the full Irish, and then some - less usual dishes like smoked salmon kedgeree, and Kay's devilled kidneys are specialities worth travelling for, and there's another whole menu devoted to the Healthy Option Breakfast.

-Golf is available next door but, if that is not your thing, there are plenty of other ways to work off this remarkable meal - the Wicklow Hills beckon walkers of all levels, for example, or you could at least fit in a gentle stroll around the charming walled gardens.
+Golf is available next door but, if that is not your thing, there are plenty of other ways to work off this remarkable meal - the Wicklow Hills beckon walkers of all levels, for example, or you could at least fit in a gentle stroll around the charming (and productive) walled gardens.
 Great food and service, warm hospitality, and surroundings that are quiet or romantic to suit the mood of the day - Rathsallagh has it all.

 Conference/banqueting (40/230), free broadband wi/fi.
 Swimming pool, jacuzzi, steam room.
 Gardens, tennis, cycling, walking.
 Pool table.
 Beauty salon.
 Pets allowed by arrangement.
 Helipad.
 Golf nearby (18).